remotesensinginfo/arcsi/doc/source/about.rst

 **How do I go about getting functionality added to ARCSI?**

-For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/arcsi/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion to the Google groups mailing list.
+For general suggestions submit a ticket on our `issues <https://github.com/remotesensinginfo/arcsi/issues>`_ page on GitHub or post a suggestion to the Google groups mailing list.

 If you are preparing a research proposal or have a commercial project where you are likely use ARCSI please contact us for collaborative opportunities or consultancy work to add new functions to ARCSI, improve existing features.

 **Who funds ARCSI?**

 As stated above ARCSI was first created through a grant from the Norwegian Space Agency.
-However, there is no on-going funding behind ARCSI other than our grant income but the Welsh Government and UK DEFRA having provided grants through which the functionality of ARCSI has been significantly developed.
-Therefore, the rate of development for ARCSI is variable and driven by our project needs and funding availablity.
+However, there is no on-going funding behind ARCSI other than our grant income but the Welsh Government and UK DEFRA having provided grants through which the functionality of ARCSI have been further developed.
+Therefore, the rate of development for ARCSI is variable and driven by our project needs and funding availability.

 * :ref:`genindex`